What Will the Warehouse of the Future Look Like? Futuristic Warehouse Models & Technologies

 Unlike virtual reality, which creates a completely digital environment, augmented reality adds to or “augments” your existing environment.

-Warehouse drones, also known as unmanned aerial vehicles (UAVs), are sophisticated aerial robots that retrieve goods and capture high-resolution images of your inventory from above.
+Warehouse drones, also known as unmanned aerial vehicles (UAVs), are aerial robots equipped with cameras and sensors.
+They can be used for:

 Warehouse drones in a storage facility